vkhorikov/ImmutableArchitecture/README.md

 About
 =====================

 This is an example of building an immutable architecture.
-This practice is described in my [Pluralsight course][L1]
+This practice is described in my [Applying Functional Principles in C#][L1] Pluralsight course.

 Licence
 --------------